📚

 ~ing

-state (married, dead)
+state (married, dead, broken)

 Examples